mountaineerbr/shellChatGPT/README.md

 If the service provider Base URL is different from the defaults.

-The environment varible `$OPENAI_BASE_URL` is read at invocation.
+The environment variable `$OPENAI_BASE_URL` is read at invocation.

     export OPENAI_BASE_URL="http://127.0.0.1:8080/v1"

     chatgpt.sh -c -m luna-ai-llama2

-To set it a in a more permanet fashion, edit the script configuration file `.chatgpt.conf`.
+To set it a in a more permanent fashion, edit the script configuration file `.chatgpt.conf`.

 Use vim: